A By-Law relating generally to the transaction of the affairs of Community Living South Huron, herein known as CLSH.

-Guide Dog – as defined in Ontario Regulation 429/07 and section one (1) of the Blind Persons Rights Act is a dog trained as a guide for a person who is blind and having qualifications prescribed by the regulations under the Blind Persons Rights Act.
+Guide Dog – as defined in Ontario Regulation 58 of the Blind Persons Rights Act is a dog trained as a guide for a person who is blind and having qualifications prescribed by the regulations under the Blind Persons Rights Act.

 Premises – all locations owned and operated by Community Living-South Huron where the public has access.

-Service Animal – as defined in Ontario Regulation 429/07 is a service animal for a person with a disability:
+Service Animal – A service animal for a person with a disability if:

-Support Person – as defined in Ontario Regulation 429/07 in relation to a person with a disability, another person who accompanies him or her in order to help with communication, mobility, personal care or medical needs or with access to goods or services.
+Support Person – In relation to a person with a disability, another person who accompanies them to help with communication, mobility, personal care, medical needs or with access to goods or services.

-1. The Provision of Goods and Services to Persons with Disabilities;
+The Provision of Goods and Services to Persons with Disabilities

 1. Providing Services to People with Disabilities: